Last Updated on February 23, 2024 by Lindsay Delk, RDN

 As with any supplement, there is a risk of side effects.
-And always talk to your doctor before starting nootropics for anxiety because they can interfere or interact with some medications and each person’s body and health conditions are different.
+And always talk to your doctor before starting a nootropic for anxiety because it can interfere or interact with some medications and each person’s body and health conditions are different.

 What Is Anxiety?

 Everyday stress is a part of life that can influence our mood, sense of well-being, and overall health.
 Occasional anxiety is a normal part of life, but chronic high levels of stress and anxiety can lead to physical and mental health problems.